wyleyr/hankel1867tr/03-I-Exposition.md

-therefore a purely intellectual mathematics detached from all intuition, a pure theory of form, in which magnitudes or their images, the numbers, are not combined, but rather intellectual objects, thought-things, to which 'actuelle' objects or relations of such objects can, but need not, correspond.
+therefore a purely intellectual mathematics detached from all intuition, a pure theory of form, in which magnitudes or their images, the numbers, are not combined, but rather intellectual objects, thought-things, to which Actual objects or relations of such objects can, but need not, correspond.
 </p>
 </div>